perladvent/perldotcom/content/article/_pub_2004_12_22_mod_parrot.md

 ### Why mod\_parrot?

 Before discussing the details, you should know a little about mod\_parrot's history.
-Ask BjÃ¶rn Hansen and Robert Spier originally wrote mod\_parrot in 2002, later turning it over to Kevin Falcone.
+Ask Björn Hansen and Robert Spier originally wrote mod\_parrot in 2002, later turning it over to Kevin Falcone.
 This version of mod\_parrot targeted Apache 1.3 and had very limited functionality due to Parrot's immaturity at the time.
 In August 2004,